Ui.Vision RPA combines Visual UI Testing, Data-Driven Testing and Selenium IDE in one browser extension

 At the top of the "πŸ‘ Visual" tab you find buttons to take screenshots, and export and import all images.
 And next to every image is the option to rename it, to add its name to the visual command in the table above (+ symbol), to view it in original size (πŸ‘ symbol) and to delete it.

-The visionLimitSearchArea allows you to change the search area from viewport (the part of the website that is currently visible in the browser) to full page.
-And with element:locator you can restrict the image search/comparison to a specific DOM element.
-This is especially useful for testing canvas elements like Google Maps, Youtube videos or e. g. seat reservation applets.
+The visionLimitSearchArea allows you to switcg the search area from viewport (the part of the website that is currently visible in the browser) to full page.

-The above parameters are for web UI testing only.
-In web and desktop UI testing mode you ca restrict the search area with area=x1,y1,x2,y2:
+The viewport parameter is for web UI testing only.
+In web and desktop UI testing mode you can restrict the search area with area=x1,y1,x2,y2:

 The screenshot that is used as input for the image search commands is available as "_lastscreenshot" in the screenshot tab.
 This can be useful for debugging, so you can see on what image the image search was done.